Competition schedule

 Team FH2Rail (FH Aachen & AlphaTrains)

 After an encouraging first participation in the IMechE Railway Challenge in 2017 with their locomotive Emma, FH Aachen was able to win the overall competition in 2019 and 2022 with their loco Molly.
 The team of 2024 builds a new locomotive Carla, enabling the driver to sit in the locommootive.
-Basing on the record breaking NEPOMUK bogiues, Carla combines high power with good efficiency of the traction system, thus providing a basis for small-scale innovations readily available to students.
+Basing on the record breaking NEPOMUK bogies, Carla combines high power with good efficiency of the traction system, thus providing a basis for small-scale innovations readily available to students.

 Image depicting the Aachen locomotive at the IMechE Railway challenge 2022